-It has a unique maximum value at , i.e. at provided that .
+It has a unique maximum value at , provided that is a nonsingular matrix.

 It is not a concave function.

 The optimal value of an arbitrary factor is not constant throughout the factorial space.

 In the next section, a method is presented to adapt the function, defined at (5), in order to generate random experiments.